Empathy Mapping

 Use empathy maps to collect and organize data from user interviews, observations, and surveys.
 This early understanding lays the groundwork for informed design decisions later.

 For example, an empathy map created during the research phase may reveal that users feel frustrated with or intimidated by complex apps.
-This insight directs the design team to focus on simplifying the user experience.
+This insight tells the design team to focus on simplifying the user experience.

 Iterative Design and Prototyping: Continuously use empathy maps during the iterative design process.
 As prototypes evolve, empathy maps ensure the user’s emotional journey is consistently considered.

-Mistake 1: Over-Generalize User Profiles
+Mistake 1: A Generic User Profile

 Mistake 3: Treat Empathy Mapping as a One-Off Task